BladeRunnerJS/brjs-site/docs/concepts/app_architecture.md

 ### Blades can use any library

 Blades can use any library or UI framework.
-As above, MVVM provides a number of values but the architecture isn't tied to using this or the default Knockout solution.
+As above, MVVM provides a number of benefits but the architecture isn't tied to using this or the default Knockout solution.

 It's even possible for different blades to use different libraries, if required.